-On November 3, 2020 and as amended on December 29, 2021 and June 30, 2022, Credit Fund II Sub closed on the Credit Fund II Senior Notes (the "Credit Fund II Senior Notes") with lenders.
+On November 3, 2020 and as amended on December 29, 2021, June 30, 2022 and August 4, 2023, Credit Fund II Sub closed on the Credit Fund II Senior Notes (the "Credit Fund II Senior Notes") with lenders.
 The Credit Fund II Senior Notes provides for secured borrowings totaling \$157,500 with two tranches, A-1 and A-2 outstanding.
 The facility is secured by a first lien security interest in substantially all of the portfolio investments held by Credit Fund II Sub.
-The maturity date of the Credit Fund II Senior Notes Sub Facility is November 3, 2030.
-Amounts issued for the Class A-1 notes totaled \$147,500 and bear interest at a rate of Term SOFR plus 2.85% (LIBOR plus 2.70% prior to the June 30, 2022 amendment), and amounts issued for the Class A-2 notes totaled \$10,000 and bear interest at Term SOFR plus 3.35% (LIBOR plus 3.20% prior to the June 30, 2022 amendment).
+The maturity date of the Credit Fund II Senior Notes is November 3, 2030.
+Amounts issued for the Class A-1 notes totaled \$147,500 and bear interest at a rate of Term SOFR plus 2.85%, and amounts issued for the Class A-2 notes totaled \$10,000 and bear interest at Term SOFR plus 3.35%.
 The A-1 Notes were rated AAA, and the A-2 Notes were rated AA by DBRS Morningstar.
-The terms of the Credit Fund II Senior Notes provide that as loans pay down, up to \$100,000 is available from principal proceeds for reinvestment (\$50,000 prior to the June 30, 2022 amendment), and then the investment principal proceeds are used to directly pay down the principal balance on the Credit Fund II Senior Notes.
-As of March 31, 2023 and December 31, 2022, Credit Fund II Sub was in compliance with all covenants and other requirements of its respective credit agreements.
+The terms of the Credit Fund II Senior Notes provide that as loans pay down, up to \$100,000 is available from principal proceeds for reinvestment, and then the investment principal proceeds are used to directly pay down the principal balance on the Credit Fund II Senior Notes.
+As of June 30, 2023 and December 31, 2022, Credit Fund II Sub was in compliance with all covenants and other requirements of its respective credit agreements.